Skip to content

 Improved Package Extensibility📜

-With 2.0 we will be providing a way to deploy community/arbitrary packages as part of Big Bang, as a “first-class” experience.
+With 2.0 we will be providing a way to deploy community/arbitrary packages as part of Big Bang and as a “first-class” experience.
 This will provide a way for users to effectively extend Big Bang, and still have the lifecycle of additional packages tied to the Big Bang deployment directly.
 Beyond this, there will also be a new wrapper provided that offers some features for integration of an application inside of Big Bang, strictly via Big Bang values.
 This includes things like configuring VirtualService, ServiceMonitor, and NetworkPolicy resources.

-For additional details on what this looks like from a user/values perspective read the extra package deployment guide.
+For additional details on what this looks like from a user/values perspective, read the extra package deployment guide.
 This will be provided as a new feature, and not change any existing architecture/functionality.

 Upgrade Process Improvements📜

-As mentioned in our why section - upgrades for Big Bang are hard.
+As mentioned in our “Why” section, upgrades for Big Bang are hard.
 A big piece of this is a lack of documentation surrounding what a Big Bang upgrade should look like, and how to complete one.
-In 2.0 we will be providing clear documentation around updates for both single packages and the entire stack as a whole.
+In 2.0, we will be providing clear documentation around updates for both single packages and the entire stack as a whole.

-This again will largely look more like a new feature - although it may have implications to the current release process/cadence.
-We will continue to release Big Bang versions, but again we hope for these to be smaller updates due to package updates happening differently.
+This again will largely look more like a new feature, although it may have implications to the current release process/cadence.
+We will continue to release Big Bang versions, but again, we hope for these to be smaller updates due to package updates happening differently.
 As a result the requirements for a major/minor/patch version will be different and will be documented in the near future.

 OCI HelmRepositories📜